 Common, persistent skin conditions requiring medical treatment include eczema and dermatitis, psoriasis and acne.
 Acute skin conditions include shingles (herpes zoster), itching and hives (urticaria).

-The following insights are obtained from systematic reviews and analysis of clinical trials investigating the efficacy of Acupuncture for Skin Conditions.
+The following insights are obtained from scientific studies, systematic reviews and analysis of clinical trials investigating the efficacy of Skin Conditions.

 Acupuncture might be an effective treatment capable of reducing itch intensity, and may be more effective than conventional medicine at reducing EASI and improving global symptoms for patients with AE.
 Acupuncture is a safe treatment for patients with AE, but the available data are too few to suggest that acupuncture alone is effective at improving quality of life and recurrence rate.
 More high-quality trials with larger sample sizes are needed to confirm the effects of acupuncture on AE.